mscoutermarsh/QU-CSC-Senior-Project/readme.md

 #### All data for specific pet
 `Get: http://localhost:4567/pet/key`

--Returns pet data belonging to KEY.
+-Returns all of the pets data.

 #### Hunger
 `Get: http://localhost:4567/pets/key/hunger`